Skip To Main Content

 More Information

-• Costs: It is estimated that the bond will increase property taxes by about 99 cents per $1,000 of assessed value.
-For the median homeowner in TTSD, that translates to about $300 per year, or $25 per month.
+• Costs: It is estimated that the bond will increase property taxes by about 99 cents per $1,000 of assessed value, for 20-21 years.

-• State matching grant: The state of Oregon has committed to providing an $8.28 million grant to pay for additional projects if the bond passes.
+• State matching grant: The state of Oregon has committed to providing an $8.28 million grant to pay for additional projects.

-• Oversight: If the bond passes, TTSD will establish a Bond Oversight Committee that includes community members to ensure bond proceeds are used as voters intended.
+• Oversight: TTSD will establish a Bond Oversight Committee that includes community members to ensure bond proceeds are used as voters intended.